couchbaselabs/sdk-rfcs/rfc/0052-sdk3-full-text-search.md

 `VectorQuery.create(String vectorFieldName, float[] vectorQuery)`

 Both parameters need to be mandatory.
 They are sent in the JSON as "field" (string) and "vector" (number array) fields respectively.
+Floats are float32.

 The current size limit for the vector is 2048 elements, but this will not be enforced on the SDK side.
 The vector must be non-empty though, and if not the SDK will raise `InvalidArgument`.